ehlesp/smallab-k8s-pve-guide/G021 - K3s cluster setup 04 ~ Debian VM configuration.md

 - `/usr/sbin/qemu-ga`
   The path to the agent program itself.
 Probably for security reason, it is setup in such a way that you will not be able to execute it like a regular command.

-If you want to know what concrete configuration the QEMU agent in your VM has:
+If you want to know what is the concrete configuration of the QEMU agent running in your VM:

 1. As `root`, cd to `/usr/sbin`: